ECE4500-SU23-ProjectGroup05/Software-Management-System/README.md

 - **Authorization Control**

-  The system ensures that unauthorized software and outdated security patches installed on client devices are reported to the managers, preventing the use of unapproved applications and reducing potential vulnerabilities.
+  The system ensures that unauthorized software and outdated security patches installed on client devices are reported to the managers, reducing potential vulnerabilities.

 - **Malware Detection Function**

   The system incorporates a malware detection function that allows users to upload executable files for safety analysis.
-It employs advanced scanning algorithms to detect potential malware and security threats.
+It employs RCNN to detect potential malware and security threats.

 - **Remote Web Access**